 Third Quarter Certified

-Ms. Anosha Farhad is the President of Radween Trading LTD. Ms. Anosha has done her bachelor’s in economics and found Radween Trading LTD. in 2019.
-Her company operations include the processing of dried fruits and Saffron.
+Ms. Anosha Farhad is the President of Radween Trading LTD. Ms. Anosha has done her Bachelors in Economics and founded Radween Trading LTD. in 2018.
+Her business operations include processing of dried fruits and Saffron.
 As the company has newly begun its operations, yet the company doesn’t have exports to foreign countries but they are planning to export their products soon to the neighboring countries.
-The company recently employed 10 individuals
+The company recently employees 10 individuals.

 Ms. Khalida Noori is the President of Noorin Company.
-The Handicrafts and tailoring Women Company of Noorin was founded in 2019 located in Ayano Mina town of Kandahar.
-The company operates in the fields of handicrafts, women’s tailoring, embroidery, and weaving, all of the operation fields include some other sub-operations as well.
-The center also offers high-quality products at reasonable prices.
-The company also accepts orders from women who desire to wear their different designs.
-In a period of
+This handicrafts and tailoring woman owned business of Noorin was founded in 2019 located in Ayno Mina town of Kandahar.
+The company operates in the fields of handicrafts, women’s tailoring, embroidery, and weaving, all of the operation fields include some other sub operations as well.
+The center also offers high quality products at reasonable prices.
+The company also accepts the orders from women who desires to wear their unique designs.
+In a period of six months, the company has been able to hire four female workers and strengthen women’s skills in the fields in handicrafts, tailoring, and embroidery.

 Ms.Diana Hashimzada is the President of the poultry company, Durukhshan.
-This company was officially founded in 2019 and started its operations in Balkh by producing organic fertilizer and offering poultry services.
-The initial investment of the company was worth more than USD30.000.
+This company was officially founded in 2011 and started its operations in Balkh by producing organic fertilizer and offering poultry services.
+The initial investment of the company was worth over USD 30.000.
 The poultry company provides about 10,000 chickens per month, 52 tons of manure and poultry services.
 She defines the start of her business as a good opportunity to create jobs for both men and women.
 She also adds that the poultry sector can provide employment and a decent income for both men and women.
-She is the trademark holder of AWCCI in Balkh province of Afghanistan.
+Her products are certified for Made by Afghan Women trademark in Balkh province of Afghanistan.

 Due to the passion Ms. Fereshta Akbari had for business, she started her small confectionery name “Nazif” in 2019 by employing 7 individuals, 6 women and 1 man.
 She is the student of Science faculty of Balkh University.
 This confectionery produces more than 55 kilograms of sweets per day, such as cakes, cookies and other sweets, and offers them to supermarkets in Mazar-e-Sharif.
 The gross income of this production center is more than one hundred thousand Afghanis per month.
 Ms. Akbari started the confectionery production center with a personal capital of less than 10,000 afghanis, and while working on a project by the NRC office, she was able to raise some money for the purchase of basic machinery through a free competition process.
 In 2020, Shirin Sarai Nazif received the trademark of AWCCI in Balkh province of Afghanistan.

-Ms. Malika Qani is the President of the Zeest pharmacy company.
-The company was established in 2012.
+Ms. Malika Qani is the President of the Sun Pharma company.
+The company was established in 2003.
 With an initial capital of two hundred thousand US dollars.
 Currently, 30 women and 20 men work for the company.
 The company’s products are now sold in 20 provinces of the country and plans their exports to Tajikistan and Uzbekistan

 Ms. Elham Nama Karimi is the President of Eli Banu Company.
 This company was established in 2019 and operates in the production and processing of saffron.
 It currently employs 7 people, including the company’s leadership.
 The company’s products are sold in Herat, Kabul and Balkh.
 The company owns a trademark made by Afghan women.